swallow

 Swallow Nest Site Mitigation

 Swallows prefer to nest in covered structures.
-Provision can be made in open-fronted log-sheds, car ports or porches.
-Swallow nest cups can be installed in these areas, but beware, if using the latter, droppings can be an issue on cars, front doors or driveways which may be undesirable, particularly on a shiny new build!mitigation for swallows
+Provision can be made in open-fronted log-sheds, carports or porches.
+Swallow nest cups can be installed in these areas, but beware, if using the latter, droppings can be an issue on cars, front doors or driveways which may be undesirable, particularly on a shiny new build!
+Shelves can be installed below the potential nesting spots to collect droppings.

-Alternatively, a purpose made covered nest box structure can be installed at the ridge of a gable wall or at the eaves of a building.
+Another option is to provide a purpose-made covered nest box structure can be installed at the ridge of a gable wall or at the eaves of a building.

 Ecology Services